Welcome! We’re pleased to have you visit our page to share the impact we’re proud to have on the lives of women and girls.

 How you can help us

-We need our community to support to continue our work of promoting gender equality.
-Your donation will help provide scholarships to young women seeking higher education, a better life, more opportunities and the means to achieve financial security.
-Your support also enables more female university students to attend AAUW's annual National Conference for College Women Student Leaders (NCCWSL), as well as support AAUW's Greatest Needs Fund.
+We need our community's support to continue our work to promote gender equality.
+Your donation will help provide scholarships to students seeking higher education, a better life, more opportunities, and the means to achieve financial security.
+Your support also enables more female university students to attend National Leadership Conferences for Collegiate Women, as well as support AAUW's Greatest Needs Fund.